Multiplayer bandits without observing collision information: Proof of Theorem .

+As explained in later subsections, the proofs of Theorems~\ref{thm:secondmain} (b, c) differ only in values of the parameters $\nu, \alpha, g$.
+For this part, we put $\nu=\mu$ and define

-To analyze the regret of the algorithm, we first define two bad events.
-The first bad event is that some of the MusicalChairs2 subroutines fail, and the second bad event is that some player's confidence interval is incorrect, that is, the actual mean does not lie in the confidence interval.
+We first define the two bad events formally.
+The first bad event is that some MusicalChairs2 subroutines $\nu$-fail, and the second bad event is that some player's confidence interval is incorrect, i.e., the actual mean does not lie in the confidence interval.
 We start by bounding the probability of the bad events.
-Let $\alpha=4 K \log (6 Km^2 T)/\mu$ and $g=\log(4m^3T^2K)/2$.